top of page

 But simple though this training is it sufficiently raises the soldier’s fitness levels so that they can meet the demands of the job.
 So, the sooner you start training in the great outdoors, the sooner you’ll possess the fitness of a professional soldier.

-A soldier taking part in outdoor strength training.
-He is performing press ups which are great calisthenics outdoor exercises.
+A soldier taking part in outdoor fitness training.

 To conclude